RENIE FERNANDES

 The challenge was not construction.

-It was building a system capable of delivering consistent safety and quality across hundreds of sites, without stripping centre-level autonomy.
+It was building a system capable of delivering consistent safety and quality at scale.

 02